projectacrn/acrn-hypervisor/tools/README.rst

 “ACRN Device Model”.

-This folder holds the source to a number of tools that facilitate the management, debugging, profiling, and logging of a mutli-OS systems based on ACRN.
+This folder holds the source to a number of tools that facilitate the management, debugging, profiling, and logging of multi-OS systems based on ACRN.

 You can find out more about Project ACRN and its set of tools on the